 The key to cracking such sets is to be open to two things:

 - the use of algebra or Sudoku style reasoning

 - the possibility that the set will remain open even after solving and questions might not be direct but those involve that ranges or inequalities

 Once you have changed your outlook and are willing to explore these non-standard lines of reasoning and explore the use of algebra you will take your DI-LR skills to the next level.

-Let’s take a DI set from SimCAT 2 that we had classified as a must-solve.
+Let’s take a DI set from a SimCAT that we had classified as a must-solve.

-The only thing you need to crack this is to use algebra and be comfortable with the set remaining open after the solving.
+The only thing you need to crack this is to use algebra and be comfortable with the set remaining an OPEN Set even after the solving.

 Once you use the basic conditions and take one of the values as X, your representation should look like this.